Louella Maxam: Tom Mix shorts at Selig

 Also in April 1915, the Chicago-based trade journal Motography reviewed another Tom Mix Western, The Conversion of Smiling Tom.
 In its assessment of the short, the publication recognizes Maxam's contributions to the growing quality of the cowboy star's films.
 "Mix", states Motography, "is ably supported by Louella Maxam" as Smiling Tom's love interest.
 The journal then adds, "These two players and the others appearing in supporting roles make the film a convincing one by their acting."
 In addition to the media's recognition of her acting talent, The Photoplayers' Weekly credited her professional success, especially in Westerns, to additional attributes she possessed, namely "her absolute lack of fear" in performing stunts and her excellent "horsewomanship".

 Maxam's association with Tom Mix continued to increase her popularity with moviegoers.
-Photoplayers' Weekly once again highlights Maxam in its July 8, 1915, issue, featuring a portrait of the actress on its front cover, an image that carries the tagline "Star of Western Dramas and Comedies".
-Yet, despite her screen success with Mix, she declined the offer in the summer of 1915 to relocate from California to work at new studio in Las Vegas, New Mexico, one being constructed specifically for the production of the cowboy star's lucrative films.
+Photoplayers' Weekly once again highlights Maxam in its July 8, 1915 issue, featuring a portrait of the actress on its front cover, an image that carries the tagline "Star of Western Dramas and Comedies".
+Yet, despite her screen success with Mix, she declined the offer in the summer of 1915 to relocate from California to work at a new studio in Las Vegas, New Mexico, one being constructed specifically for the production of the cowboy star's lucrative films.
 "Miss Louella Maxam", Photoplayers' Weekly reported, "one of the best known leading women in screen dramas of western life, refuses to sacrifice her home in Glendale, which is the reason she did not accompany Thomas Mix."
-The Los Angeles publication then added, "the talented young women is considering other offers".
+The Los Angeles publication then added, "the talented young woman is considering other offers".

 Universal and Keystone

-Later in 1915, after declining the move to New Mexico and leaving Selig, Maxam began working for Universal, performing there in Her Prey, Manna, The Phantom Fortune, The Measure of Leon Du Bray, and The Fair God of Sun Island, which was filmed on location at Laguna Beach.
-In late November, Louella spent two weeks on location again with other "Universalites" in the snowy "Bear Lake regions" of Southern California filming and co-starring with Sydney Ayres in John o' the Mountains, a three-reel "Canadian Northwest" drama written by F. McGrew Willis.
+Later in 1915, after declining the move to New Mexico and leaving Selig, Maxam began working for Universal, performing there in Her Prey, Manna, The Phantom Fortune, The Measure of Leon Du Bray, and The Fair God of Sun Island, which was filmed on location in Laguna Beach.
+In late November, Louella spent two weeks on location again with other "Universalites" in the snowy "Bear Lake regions" of Southern California, filming and co-starring with Sydney Ayres in John o' the Mountains, a three-reel "Canadian Northwest" drama written by F. McGrew Willis.